mak-ando/Proxmox9-CIS/README.md

 **Technical Dependencies:**

-Debian 13 - Other versions are not supported.

 - Access to download or add the goss binary and content to the system if using auditing (other options are available on how to get the content to the system.)
 - Python3.8+